 Last November’s U.S.-China trade truce suspended the BIS Affiliates Rule for one year.
 That “50% rule” would subject majority-owned subsidiaries of parties on the Entity List, many of which are Chinese, to those same export restrictions as their listed parents.The deal included a parallel understanding allowing continued Chinese rare earth exports to the U.S. Semiconductor controls and rare earths, which manufacturers need for everything from smartphones to defense technologies, are expected to be part of discussions now on extending the broader trade deal.

-- In practice: Despite the BIS rule’s suspension, many semiconductor firms have been screening and adhering to it nonetheless, wary of future compliance risks and uncertainty over enforcement.
+- In practice: Despite the BIS rule’s suspension, many semiconductor firms have been screening and adhering to it nonetheless, to avoid procurement delays and prepare for increased enforcement funding.

 Dive deeper: